s2t2/tweet-analysis-2020/app/bot_communities/README.md

 BOT_MIN="0.8" N_COMMUNITIES="2" python -m app.bot_communities.spectral_clustermaker
 ```

+> WARNING: this process will overwrite previous results, and due to randomness new results may not match.

 ## Analysis

 Downloading retweets for each bot community for local analysis (using the same `N_COMMUNITIES` and `BOT_MIN` from the previous step):